Building Widgets with SwiftUI and WidgetKit

 let highScore = TimelineEntryRelevance(score: 10.0, duration: 0)Code language: Swift (swift)

-If a relevancy is to be included in an entry, it must appear after the date entry, for example:
+If relevancy is to be included in an entry, it must appear after the date entry, for example:

 struct WeatherEntry: TimelineEntry {